-Through its manufacturing and wholesale distribution operations, the Group is engaged in the design, manufacturing, wholesale distribution and marketing of proprietary brands and designer lines of mid- to premium-priced prescription frames and sunglasses, as well as of performance optics products.
+Through its manufacturing and wholesale distribution operations, the Group is a leader in the design, manufacturing, wholesale distribution and marketing of proprietary brands and designer lines of mid- to premium-priced prescription frames and sunglasses, as well as of performance optics products.

-Through its retail operations, as of December 31, 2015, the Company owned and operated 6,589 retail locations worldwide and franchised an additional 676 locations principally through its subsidiaries Luxottica Retail North America, Inc., Sunglass Hut Trading, LLC, OPSM Group Limited, Oakley Inc. ("Oakley") and Multiópticas Internacional S.L.
+Through its retail operations, as of December 31, 2016, the Company owned and operated retail locations worldwide and franchised additional locations principally through its subsidiaries Luxottica Retail North America, Inc., Sunglass Hut Trading, LLC, OPSM Group Limited, Oakley Inc. ("Oakley") and Multiópticas Internacional S.L.

 Through 2014, the retail division's fiscal year was a 52- or 53-week period ending on the Saturday nearest December 31.
 In 2015, the retail subsidiaries of the Group that did not previously report on a calendar-year basis modified their respective reporting calendars in order to align with those of Luxottica Group S.p.A. and other subsidiaries in the consolidated Group that report on a calendar-year basis.
 Had such retail subsidiaries of the Group continued to use a 52/53-week calendar in 2015, there would not have been a material impact on the consolidated results of the Group.
+In 2016, all of the subsidiaries of the Group reported on a calendar-year basis.

-The Company is controlled by Delfin S.à r.l., a company subject to Luxembourg law.
+The Company is controlled by Delfin S.à.r.l., a company subject to Luxembourg law.
+The Executive Chairman of the Board of Directors, Leonardo Del Vecchio, is also the controlling shareholder of Delfin S.à.r.l.

-These consolidated financial statements were authorized to be issued by the Board of Directors of the Company at its meeting on March 1, 2016.
+These consolidated financial statements were authorized to be issued by the Board of Directors of the Company at its meeting on March 1, 2017 and were audited by the Company's independent registered public accounting firm.